Greece Moments Greece Moments

 Many beaches in Samos have stony ground

-A few pieces of jewellery are also covered with fine sand.
-The water is usually very clear on the coast, only in the east is more garbage washed up by the ocean current.
-On which Samos beaches we particularly liked it, we tell you below:
+A few hidden gems are also covered with fine sand.
+The water is usually very clear along the coast, only in the east is more rubbish washed up by the ocean current.
+We tell you below which Samos beaches we particularly liked:

 Mikro Seitani and Megalo Seitani

-Probably the two dream beaches of the island, which can only be reached by boat or on foot.
-The two natural Samos beaches are located in the far northwest and are made of fine sandy beach where the crystal clear water sparkles turquoise blue.
+Probably the two most dream beaches on Samos island, they can only be reached by boat or on foot.
+The two natural Samos beaches are located in the far northwest and feature fine sandy shores where the crystal-clear water sparkles turquoise blue.

-💡 Samos book tip: The Samos travel guide from Michael Müller Verlag contains many practical tips and hiking routes and was the perfect companion for us on the island.
+💡 Samos book tip: The Greek Islands travel guide from Lonely Planet contains many practical tips and hiking routes and was the perfect companion for us on the island.
 Order here: View on Amazon*

-In summer, you will often meet at Megalo Seitani wild campers and nudists, who can drop their covers here completely undisturbed.
-With small children, the Mirko and Megalo Seitani are only recommended to a limited extent, as there can be very strong waves here, depending on the wind strength.
+In summer, you will often come across wild campers and nudists at Megalo Seitani, who can shed their inhibitions here completely undisturbed.
+Megalo Seitani is only recommended to a limited extent for families with small children, as the waves can be very strong depending on wind conditions.

 Psili Ammos

 The name Psili Ammos (= fine sand) says it all.
-In the very southwest of Samos behind Marathokampos lies the beautiful sandy beach, which is also Golden Beach .
-The long stretch of beach was already well frequented at the end of May, parasols and sunbeds are provided by the beach bars on site.
-The Psili Ammos slopes pleasantly gently into the clear sea and is also suitable for families with children due to its wind-protected location.
+Tucked away in the far southwest of Samos behind Marathokampos lies this beautiful sandy beach, also known as Golden Beach.
+The long stretch of beach was already well frequented at the end of May, with parasols and sunbeds provided by the beach bars on site.
+Psili Ammos slopes pleasantly and gently into the clear sea, and its sheltered location also makes it a great choice for families with children.

 samos strände psili ammos west